No Clever Code

 Software .. [are] systems of meaning – Kevlin Henny

-Software languages, while using words from human languages, are even more rigid in their grammar, syntax, and context, and still are able to hide incorrect meaning in technically correct text
+Software languages, while using words from human languages, are even more rigid in their grammar, syntax, and context, and still can hide incorrect meanings in technically-correct text

 This And That